Lucas Botzen

 - The EOR Hires Them: The EOR legally hires the employee in Australia under their local business entity.

-- HR and Payroll Management: The EOR handles all administrative tasks.
-They process salaries, manage taxes, and provide statutory benefits.
+- HR and Payroll Management: The EOR continues to manage HR administrative tasks.
+They process salary payments, manage taxes, and provide mandatory employee benefits.

 - You Manage Your Employee: You manage your employee’s daily tasks and responsibilities.
 The EOR takes care of the HR and legal aspects of employment.